‹ Back to The Vine

 What can you use to personalize the customer experience?

-• Customer name – Address customers by their names in email or app notifications.
+• Name – Address customers by their names in email or app notifications.

-• Customer location – Provide location-specific information and promotions.
+• Location – Provide location-specific information and promotions.

 • Industry – Learn about the customer’s industry or company to personalize B2B communications.